jkoestner/folioflex/README.md

 ![workflow badge](https://github.com/jkoestner/iex/actions/workflows/main.yml/badge.svg)

-This is an app built with https://fly.io/ as the host

-The app can be seen at https://koestner.fly.dev/
+The app can be seen at https://koestner.fly.dev/ and was built with https://fly.io/ as the host

 Pages includes:
 - stocks